Ak1yamaKiyoshi/Memo/README.md

 - I want to practice modern C++, since I have experience primarily with C, and switching to C++ is a bit tough without practice.

 Since this app serves my own purpose for taking notes, you can expect me to maintain the repository over time.

-### Thoughts
-As soon as simply writing notes does not really solves the problem of forgetting everything I want to stir the ship: using spaced repetition techniques to actually remember stuff!

-For that i need more data in each memory:
-  - vector<time_t> viewed; // when memory was viewed.

-So, if there is linked memories to some other, I can show them and prompt user to recall content of desired one.

-It would be as separate mode, but sounds kinda interesting, allowing the app to be used as learning platform too.
-But not as effective as "Anki".

-Also, the interesting part is analysis of notes, statistics:
- - repeated words, tags, most viewed notes, defining about what user actually thinks the most

 ### Disclaimer